 Tracy Everbach teaches writing and reporting; race, gender and media; and graduate classes in media studies and qualitative research.
 Her research interests include gender and race in media, newsroom management and sports coverage.
-She has published research in Journalism & Mass Communication Quarterly, Newspaper Research Journal, Southwestern Mass Communication Journal, Journal of Research on Women and Gender, American Journalism, Media Report to Women, Columbia Journalism Review and has written several book chapters.
+She has published research in Journalism & Mass Communication Quarterly, Newspaper Research Journal, Southwestern Mass Communication Journal, Journal of Research on Women and Gender, American Journalism, Media Report to Women, Columbia Journalism Review.
+She is co-author of the books Mediating Misogyny: Gender, Technology & Harassment (2018) and Testing Tolerance: Addressing Controversy in The Journalism and Mass Communication Classroom (2020).
 She has served as the head of the Commission on the Status of Women for AEJMC, the Association for Education in Journalism and Mass Communication.
-She also is former faculty adviser to the North Texas Daily, UNT’s student newspaper.
+She also is former faculty adviser to the North Texas Daily, UNT's student newspaper.

 - Ph.D. in Journalism, University of Missouri, 2004

 - Master of Arts in Journalism, University of Texas at Austin, 2000

 - Bachelor of Science in Journalism, Boston University, 1984